-- (4) any attorney, peace officer, or security officer of the System or the institution. - (c) Any person who refuses to identify himself or herself fully in accordance with Subsection (a) is guilty of a misdemeanor and upon conviction is punishable by a fine of not more than \$200. - (d) Any student who refuses to identify himself or herself fully in accordance with Subsection (a) is, in addition to the penalty prescribed in Subsection (c), subject to discipline, including expulsion, by the institution. - Groups, the System as a Joint Sponsor.-Use of grounds and physical facilities of the System, especially auditoriums, gymnasiums, and large rooms, by outside individuals, groups or associations shall be subject to the following rules in which the "System" shall mean any component institution.
+- (4) any attorney, peace officer, or security officer of the System or the institution. - (c) Any person who refuses to identify himself or herself fully in accordance with Subsection (a) is guilty of a misdemeanor and upon conviction is punishable by a fine of not more than \$200. - (d) Any student who refuses to identify himself or herself fully in accordance with Subsection (a) is, in addition to the penalty prescribed in Subsection (c), subject to discipline, including expulsion, by the institution. - Use of Grounds and Physical Facilities by Outside Groups, the System as a Joint Sponsor. -- Use of grounds and physical facilities of the System, especially auditoriums, gymnasiums, and large rooms, by outside individuals, groups or associations shall be subject to the following rules in which the "System" shall mean any component institution.